m50d/paperdoll/README.md

 in Scala-related spaces on numerous occasions.
 I find it implausible that his statements were not intended to upset their recipients, and in any case he has been repeatedly warned about them by many people.
-My decision to ban him is taken in full awareness of his contributions to the Scala community (in particular as founder of ScalaZ, which Paperdoll depends on);
-while such contributions are laudable they do not make the things he says any less unacceptable.
+My decision to ban him is taken in full awareness of his contributions to the Scala community; while such contributions are laudable they do not make the things he says any less unacceptable.

 Paperdoll is an act of artistic self-expression (though it is also intended as a production-standard library).
 Sex is part of human life